stevenfontanella/microlens/README.md

 ### Sell?

 I want people to use lenses and be happy.
-This requires "selling" some package to them.
+This requires “selling” some package to them.
 I can't sell `lens` because it's simply unsellable to people who can't depend on such a big package, and I can't sell `lens-family` because it's outside of my reach.
 I can't give promises of compatibility, I can't include a nice tutorial in the docs, I can't even file an issue on Github because the library isn't on Github.

-It's really easier for me to just write a package from scratch (well, actually more like "by copypasting bits and pieces of `lens`") than to either try to promote `lens-family` or convince its maintainer to let me do what I want to do to it.
+It's really easier for me to just write a package from scratch (well, actually more like “by copypasting bits and pieces of `lens`”) than to either try to promote `lens-family` or convince its maintainer to let me do what I want to do to it.

 ### Wouldn't the development of `lens` be hindered if people switched to another, more basic package?

 My guess is that at this point the majority of `lens` development is done by people who want `lens` for the sake of having `lens`.
 The development of Haskell wasn't hindered by people who used C++; in fact, one of the reasons Haskell is so nice now is that it didn't become popular and so developers didn't have to worry about maintaining compatibility so much.

-(I wonder whether it shows that I'm afraid of Edward seeing all this, pointing finger at me, and saying "you spoiled my secret plans, insolent muggle, now Haskell won't ever be as nice as I envisioned it, and it's all because of you, you!"...)
+(I wonder whether it shows that I'm afraid of Edward seeing all this, pointing finger at me, and saying “you spoiled my secret plans, insolent muggle, now Haskell won't ever be as nice as I envisioned it, and it's all because of you, you!”...)